 Can you tell us about yourself?

 My name is Jeroen van Bart.
-I live in Amsterdam with my wife and dog and next to coding I love to paint.
-To display my paintings I often played with the idea of creating my own website, but never found the time to dive into the world of coding.
-Then the world was struck by Covid and that gave me the opportunity to rearrange my life.
-A few of my friends and Ironhack alumni pitched me the Ironhack bootcamp and this is where my coding journey started.
+I live in Amsterdam with my wife and dog and in addition to coding, I love to paint.
+To display my paintings, I often played with the idea of creating my own website, but never found the time to dive into the world of coding.
+Then the world was struck by COVID-19 and that gave me the opportunity to rearrange my life.
+A few of my friends and Ironhack alumni suggested the Ironhack bootcamp and this is where my coding journey started.

-Ironhack was a rollercoaster ride with many ups and downs and a pace that at times didn’t seem manageable.
-But after the ride almost everything made sense.
+Ironhack was a rollercoaster ride with many ups and downs and boasted a pace that, at times, didn’t seem manageable.
+But after the ride, almost everything made sense.
 The amount of information you have to deal with in 9 weeks is insane and at times I felt I was not going to make it, but after the first few weeks the puzzle pieces fell in place and I started to make sense of everything.
-So my experience was intense, at times stressful but I learned so much that looking back, Ironhack was definitely worth the challenge!
+So my experience was intense and at times stressful, but I learned so much.
+Looking back, Ironhack was definitely worth the challenge!

-For the last nine years I have been working for a company in the IT branch on a commercial level.
-But the technical side of things always had my interest.
-So with the whole Covid situation I had time to think about how I wanted to rearrange my life.
-Since I knew a few people who went through the Ironhack bootcamp already and the positive stories they told, I decided to start my Ironhack journey too.
+For the last nine years, I have been working for a company in the IT branch on a commercial level.
+But the technical side of things always piqued my interest.
+So with the whole COVID situation, I had time to think about how I wanted to rearrange my life.
+Since I knew a few people who went through the Ironhack bootcamp already and the positive experiences they had, I decided to start my Ironhack journey too.